 When your car is ready for the road, you need to make sure you drive carefully.
 Keep in mind that your brakes might not function as well as they would normally.

-When you drive in the snow, don’t get complacent; driving in the snow can be very unpredictable.
+While driving in the snow, don’t get complacent; driving in the snow can be very unpredictable.
 Because your car is driving well now doesn’t mean it’s going to be smooth sailing until you reach your destination.

 7. Learn to Focus on the Road